expo/expo/docs/pages/versions/unversioned/sdk/updates.md

 Since extra setup is required to use this module in bare React Native apps, for easiest use we recommend using a template project with `expo-updates` already installed.
 You can use `expo init --template=expo-template-bare-minimum` to initialize a new project from such a template.

+> Most of the methods and constants in this module can only be used or tested in release mode; they do not make sense in debug builds where you always load the latest JS from your computer while developing.
+To test manual updates in the Expo client, run `expo publish` and then open the published version of your app with the Expo client.
+To test manual updates in Bare workflow apps, make a release build with `npm run ios --configuration Release` or `npm run android --variant Release` (you don't need to submit this build to the App/Play Store to test).

 ## API

 ```js